cybernet/job-broker/README.md

 * `queue-poison` - This event is raised when a message that has been dequeued too many times is automatically deleted
 * `queue-pushmany-completed` - This event signals that the `pushMany` call has completed and the script that is using the broker can now push another batch of messages.
 A report on the messages that were pushed to the queue is passed through this event.
 The structure of the report is documented next.
 * `broker-initialized` - After a call to `broker.connect()`.
 This event is raised when all the queues registered with the broker initialised.
-* `broker-started` - After a call to `broker.start()`.
-This event is raised when all the queues that are registered with the broker are now listening for messages.
+* `broker-started` - This event is raised when all the queues that are registered with the broker are now listening for messages.
+Queues should be started when the `queue-ready` event is raised.
 * `broker-stopped` - After a call to `broker.stop()`.
 This event is raised when all the queues that were listening for messages are no longer listening for messages.